Skip to main content

 console.log("Message sent: %s", info.messageId);

-// Preview the stored message in Ethereal’s web UI
+// Get a URL to preview the message in Ethereal's web interface

 console.log("Preview URL: %s", nodemailer.getTestMessageUrl(info));